Home

 A small ochre octopus covered in glowing electric-blue rings on dark ground.

-Blue-ringed octopus · Hapalochlaena sp. · venom for 26 adultsSmaller than a golf ball, it carries enough toxin to kill 26 adults in minutes, and there is no antivenom; the blue rings flash a second before it bites.
+Blue-ringed octopus · Hapalochlaena sp. · venom for 26 adultsIt is smaller than a golf ball and carries enough toxin to kill 26 adults in minutes.
+There is no antivenom.
+The blue rings light up about a second before it bites.

 A mantis shrimp airbrushed in every color at once, all reds, greens and blues, on the seabed.